The purpose of this page is to allow you to measure and then calculate the EbNo of a receive carrier using a spectrum analyser display.

 Adjust your spectrum analyser so the display of the carrier looks something like this, preferably with the carrier occupying more of the height of the screen.
-Adjust the vertical scale, e.g. 2 dB per division instead of 5 dB per division.
+In this case adjust the vertical scale to 2 dB per division instead of 5 dB per division as illustrated.

 Before making any measurement pull out the cable from the analyser input and observe the noise floor.
 It should go down by at least 20 dB.
-If it goes down by a lesser amount your result EbNo measurement will all be in error.
+If it goes down by a lesser amount your resulting Eb/No measurement will be in error.
 You need to increase the input level to the analyser by measuring at a higher level point, to increase both the level of the noise and the level of the wanted carrier.
 For example, remove any splitter and measure nearer to the LNA or LNB output.
 Take care not to apply excessive power or DC power to the analyser input as you may destroy the analyser.
 The analyser will probably have input attenuators.
 Adjust these cautiously down to zero as appropriate.

-Use a vertical scale interval that make the height of the carrier a significant part of the screen to improve the accuracy of your EbNo measurement.
+Use a vertical scale interval that make the height of the carrier a significant proportion of the screen height to improve the accuracy of your EbNo measurement.

-Use a resolution bandwith that is significantly less than the carrier bandwidth.
+Use a resolution bandwidth that is significantly less than the carrier bandwidth.
 You can put video-averaging ON to clean up the short term variations.